-There is a \$6 charge for on-demand processing of official transcripts.
+There is a minimal fee charged per transcript request.
+Please see www. mstc.edu for more information.
 All other transcript requests are free of charge.
-Official transcript fees and any outstanding financial obligations to the college must be paid before a transcript is issued.
+Official transcript fees and any outstanding financial obligations to the College must be paid before a transcript is issued.